Hester Maria Elphinstone, Viscountess Keith: Marriage and children

-On 10 January 1808, aged 44, Queeney Thrale married the widowed Admiral Lord Keith, a distinguished and celebrated senior naval officer 19 years her senior who had amassed a considerable fortune from prize-money during the Napoleonic wars.
+On 10 January 1808, aged 44, Queeney Thrale married the widowed Admiral Lord Keith, a distinguished and celebrated senior naval officer 19 years her senior who had amassed a considerable fortune from prize-money during the Napoleonic Wars.
 They had met in 1791, four years after the death of Lord Keith's first wife, and corresponded for 16 years before their marriage.
 Lord and Lady Keith were a prominent and well-connected society couple: they had one daughter, the Hon Georgina Augusta, born in December 1809, and the baby's sponsors were the Prince of Wales and the Duke of Clarence, both future kings of the United Kingdom.

+Later life and death

 After Napoleon's final defeat in 1815, Lord Keith retired from the Royal Navy and the family lived mainly on their large estate at Tulliallan, where they had a magnificent castle constructed which is now the Scottish Police College.
 Left a wealthy widow when their daughter was 13, Lady Keith lived another 34 years, dying in Piccadilly, London on 31 March 1857, aged 92.

-She is buried in the Keith family mausoleum with her husband and daughter.
+She is buried in Kensal Green Cemetery, and her grave is marked by a monument which is Listed Grade II for its striking, proto-Arts and Crafts Gothic style.